Edb83/self-isolution/README.md

 ## Deployment

 The master branch of this repository is the most current version and has been used for the deployed version of the site.
+A separate branch was used for implementing image upload functionality (PIL) and this has been successfully merged.

 ### Prerequisites